plebbit/roadmap/README.md

 - [ ] Share provider (a server that caches a plebbit page and hosts it on a random domain for 24h to easily share on other social medias)
 - [ ] 4chan interface
 - [ ] Discourse interface
+- [ ] Validate IPFS CIDs and content gotten from public IPFS gateways (because they can lie)